Vasilievich/project-3/README.md

 - Introduce your project by paraphrasing its `README.md`.
 - Share project workflow.
-- Demonstrate your API test features.
+- Demonstrate your Selenium test features.
 - Share/discuss the following code.

 Share the experience by answering the following: